sandeepnamburi/aye_eye/README.md

 This contains the backend of our AI algorithm.
-All community hackers are welcome to fork our project and add to the algoritm.
+All community hackers are welcome to fork our project and add to the algorithm.
 Contact me at <b>sxn162130@utdallas.edu</b> for any help downloading or compiling.